New York, NY Technical Writer Creates Art Video Project Another New York Love Affair

 Save

-New York Technical Writer’s Information Interview Service sweeps across the continent
+New York Technical Writer’s Information Interview Service Sweeps Across the Continent

 STC Pacesetter AwardI’ve written previously about the Information Interview Service that I created for the STC’s Canada West Coast chapter.
 Our chapter won a Pacesetter Award for this service, which pairs aspiring technical writers with experienced technical writers.
 I published an article about this service in Intercom, the professional technical writing journal of the STC, and both the New York Metro chapter and the Chicago chapter implemented similar services.
 So now if you would like to talk to a senior technical writer about what is involved in joining our technical writing profession, you have three choices: